CLAIM UNDER PAID / BAD FAITH

 There are others as well.

 Common law bad faith can result in punitive damages as well, but the conduct must reach the level of gross negligence, a very high standard, and the jury must be unanimous.
-The punitive award in common law is not limited to two times actual damages, but the appellate courts will limit the award to some reasonable multiple of actual damages.
+The punitive award in common law is not limited to three times actual damages, but the appellate courts will limit the award to some reasonable multiple of actual damages.

 If you think you have been underpaid, you need to ask yourself these questions: